 Can I make it in my instant pot?

 I’ve not tried it personally, but here’s what I’d do.
-Sauté the vegetables in a 6 or 8 quart Instant pot using the sauté function, then add the remaining ingredients (besides the olive oil and vinegar).
+Sauté the vegetables in a 6 or 8 quart pressure cooker using the sauté function, then add the remaining ingredients (besides the olive oil and vinegar).
 Cook for 10 minutes on manual, high pressure (15 if unsoaked, with 2 cups more vegetable broth).

 Then, allow the pressure to naturally release for 10 minutes, quick release until the float valve depresses, open it, and stir in the vinegar and olive oil.